Responding to COVID-19

 FareStart is on the frontlines of King County's COVID-19 response, bringing together partners across the Seattle area to help ensure people don’t go hungry.
 We're also supporting students and graduates who have been hit hard by the crisis.

-Our kitchens are preparing meals that are going to more than 100 sites including Downtown Emergency Services Center, Plymouth Housing, YMCA, Boys and Girls Clubs of King County, Seattle Public Schools and King County COVID-19 isolation and recovery sites.
+Our kitchens are preparing meals that are going to more than 100 sites including Downtown Emergency Services Center, Plymouth Housing, YMCA, Boys and Girls Clubs of King County, Seattle Public Schools, King County Housing Authority and King County COVID-19 isolation and recovery sites.

 FareStart and its partners are maintaining the highest levels of safety following all CDC guidelines including social distancing and enhanced sanitation protocols to ensure people are safe.

-As we expand emergency meals, we're temporarily hiring FareStart graduates and other food workers who have been recently laid off.
+As we expanded emergency meals, we temporarily hired FareStart graduates and other food workers who have been recently laid off.

 While our job training programs are temporarily paused, we continue to support students in a variety of ways including housing, meals, counseling, virtual case management and job placement support.